Sahel Shariati Samani

 In 2010, I came to Manchester to start a master’s degree at The University of Manchester in computer science with a specialisation in artificial intelligence.

-In 2012, I started my PhD at the School of Computer Science in collaboration with The Cathie Marsh Centre for Census and Survey Research (CCSR) and NorthWest e-Health.
+In 2012, I started my PhD at the Department of Computer Science in collaboration with The Cathie Marsh Centre for Census and Survey Research (CCSR) and NorthWest e-Health.
 At the start of my second year, I transferred to Social Statistics and found my new home in CCSR - now the Cathie Marsh Institute.

 Office: G45, Humanities Bridgeford Street